 2. Clean your bag regularly

 Whether it’s new or old, as well as protecting your bag, regular cleaning is a must.
 For a quick wipe-down, a damp cloth is enough, but typically bags will need a more thorough clean by a professional or using specialist cleaning product every 2-3 months to keep them in top condition.
 We recommend using Leather Ultra Clean by Furniture Clinic or TRG Universal Cleaner followed by a protection cream.
-Collonil (Click Here) are a German brand of after care and protection products endorsed by major designer labels such as Mulberry
+Collonil (Click Here) are a German brand of after care and protection products endorsed by major designer labels such as Mulberry which are very good

 3. Only use specialist leather cleaners